gocraftcms/translation/README.md

 2. Then tell Composer to load the plugin:

-        composer require panlatent/craft-translator
+        composer require gocraftcms/translation

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Translator.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Translation.

 Usage
 -----